yduf/yduf.github.io/_posts/2026-01-24-package-nix.md

 ✔ Use Home Manager (optionally with NixOS)
 ✔ Avoid channels and nix-env

-## Using nix-shell
+## Using profile

-**temporary environment**

-This is useful if you just want to try Zig without permanently installing it
-- This will drop you into a shell where zig is available.
-- When you exit the shell, Zig is no longer available.
+This is similar to other package manager and can be thought as a replacement for brew/apt/etc... but for **user only**

 {% highlight bash %}
-# create a temporary shell with tools
+# install package permanently to user profil
+$ nix profile install nixpkgs#zig

+# list installed package
+$ nix profile list

+# remove
-$ nix-shell -p zig
+$ nix profile remove zig

-# or just run the tools
+# upgrade
+$ nix profile upgrade '.*'

+# search
-$ nix run nixpkgs#zig
+$ nix search nixpkgs firefox
 {% endhighlight %}

 ## [Using Flakes (Recommended)](https://chatgpt.com/share/6974dc8b-4770-800d-b838-05e4323d7085)